Frequently Asked Questions

 What are the challenges of completing an off-campus project?

 Completing an off-campus project requires a lot of work.
-Students are expected to work forty hours a week, just like a full-time employee.
+Students are expected to work 40+ hours a week, akin to a full-time job.
 It combines challenges pertaining to both a “real-world” professional setting and an academic setting.
-Students completing projects in residential settings may also experience culture shock and face these challenges in a new and unfamiliar environment.
+Students completing projects in residential settings may also experience culture shock and challenges associated with a new and unfamiliar environment.

 What is the difference between a residential and non-residential site?

-Non-residential sites are project centers where students remain in WPI housing for their off-campus project.
-Residential sites are project centers where housing is provided in a location further from campus.
+Non-residential sites are project centers where students remain in WPI housing (or their own off-campus housing) for their off-campus project.
+Residential sites are project centers where housing is provided, and included in the program fee.

 What are the benefits of completing an IQP/MQP at a non-residential site within the GPP?